BG3: The BEST Multiclass Combinations [Top 15]

 • In Baldur’s Gate 3, there are a total of twelve classes.

-• However, players have the luxury of combining two classes to make the BG3 Best Multiclass playstyle.
+• Players can combine two classes to make the Best Multiclass playstyle.

-• Among the 66 possible combinations, here are the best 15 multiclass in BG3 that players can use to increase their spell capacities, damage, and even skills like Charisma.
+• Among the 66 possible combinations, I have listed the best 15 multiclass in BG3.

 Here’s an overview of all the best 15 multiclass combos that players can use in BG3: